smemsh/utilx/README.rst

 Simple countdown timer, flashes screen at conclusion.

-- sleeps arg1 minutes
+- sleeps arg1 minutes, default 25, then loops
-- prints to stdout each minute
+- prints countdown to stdout each minute (on same line)
-- flashes screen when timer expires
+- flashes screen when timer expires (with our ``xflashscreen``)
+- immediately resets counter on SIGUSR1
+- use -o/--oneshot to do it just once and not loop

 keyinject